chihchunhsu/smart/README.md

 ## Citation:

 If you use this code in your research, please cite [Hsu et al. 2021; ApJS, 257, 45](https://ui.adsabs.harvard.edu/abs/2021ApJS..257...45H/abstract) and the frozen version is on [Hsu et al. 2021 Zenodo](https://ui.adsabs.harvard.edu/abs/2021zndo...4765258H/abstract)

+Depending on which model sets you choose, please also cite the corresponding references listed under [here](https://github.com/chihchunhsu/smart/tree/main/smart/libraries).

+Please also cite [Carvalho & Johns-Krull (2023)](https://github.com/Adolfo1519/RotBroadInt) if you enable slow (but accurate) rotational broadening in the forward-modeling routine.